-FAQs FOR CALIFORNIA STATE UNIVERSITY EMPLOYEES ABOUT FEDERAL IMMIGRATION ENFORCEMENT ACTIONS ON UNIVERSITY PROPERTY
+FAQ'S FOR CALIFORNIA STATE UNIVERSITY EMPLOYEES ABOUT FEDERAL IMMIGRATION ENFORCEMENT ACTIONS ON UNIVERSITY PROPERTY

-Many members of the CSU community are concerned that potential immigration enforcement actions could occur at a CSU university.
-This set of FAQs provides guidance for how a responsible university employee should respond to immigration enforcement actions at a CSU university.
-Please bear in mind that Department of Homeland Security (DHS) policies are subject to change; we will update this guidance as those policies are issued or revised.
+Many members of the CSU community are concerned about immigration enforcement actions occurring across the country and have asked about the possibility that enforcement actions could occur at a CSU campus.
+This set of FAQs provides guidance for how you should respond in such a situation.
+Please bear in mind that Department of Homeland Security (DHS) policies are in transition; we may update this guidance as warranted.